Ta-Seti: Ta-Seti in late Napatan royal ideology

+Meroitic continuity

+The continued use of the name Ta-Seti is also attested during the Meroitic period.
+Inscriptions of King Arnekhamani, carved on the walls of the Lion Temple at Musawwarat es-Sufra, identify the ruler as "King of Ta-Seti and King of the Two Lands."
+This titulary demonstrates that Ta-Seti remained a meaningful political and geographic designation within Kushite ideology into the Meroitic era.

 Each nome was governed by a nomarch (provincial governor), who reported directly to the pharaoh.
 The size of Ta-Seti was approximately 5.5 hectares (2 cha-ta) in area and 112 kilometers (10.5 iteru) in length, likely referring to its extent along the Nile.
 The main city (Niwt) was Abu (Elephantine, modern Aswan), and other significant cities included Philae (P'aaleq), Syene (Sunet, modern Aswan), and Kom Ombo (Pa-Sebek).
 Each major city had a Het net (temple) dedicated to the chief deity and a Heqa het (nomarch's residence), reflecting the administrative and religious importance of these centers.

+Debates on the end of Ta-Seti

+The commonly cited termination of Ta-Seti around 3100 BCE is primarily based on the apparent disappearance of royal cemeteries associated with the region.
+However, some scholars argue that the absence of burial evidence does not necessarily indicate the political or cultural disappearance of Ta-Seti.
+Alternative explanations include changes in burial practices, territorial expansion, or the integration of Ta-Seti into broader Nubian and Egyptian political frameworks.

 Deities

 The primary deity of Ta-Seti was Horus, with other major deities including Anuket, Arensnuphis, Hathor, Isis, Khnum, Mandulis, Satet, and Sobek.
-These deities reflect a blend of Egyptian and Nubian religious traditions, indicative of the region's cultural synthesis.
-For instance, Anuket and Satet were particularly important due to their association with the Nile and its life-giving properties.
-Heqaib, who was a Nomarch of Ta-Seti also seems to have worshiped after his death as a minor deity.
+These deities reflect a blend of Egyptian and Nubian religious traditions.
+For instance, Anuket and Satet were particularly important due to their association with the Nile and its life-giving properties.[1]
+Heqaib, who was a nomarch of Ta-Seti, also appears to have been venerated after his death as a minor deity.[2]
+Several of these deities, particularly Anuket, Satet, Mandulis, and Arensnuphis, have strong associations with Nubia and were widely venerated in regions corresponding to present-day northern Sudan.